 This is the huge beach right in front of the town that seems to go on for ever.
-It is a mix of sand and gravel but not uncomfortable at all, the water is shallow too, making it perfect for young children.
+It is mostly small stones so beach shoes are advised, the water is shallow too, making it perfect for young children.

 There are pay sections all the way along, offering umbrellas, loungers, change-rooms and bathroom facilities etc. Not keen on paying?
 No worries, there are free sections between the pay areas, but without all the facilities.